 At Ravenswood School we promote British Values through our spiritual, moral, social and cultural education which permeates through the school’s curriculum and supports the development of the ‘whole child’.
-Our school Vision of Dream, Achieve, Believe, supports the British values and is supported and modelled by all staff as a model of behaviour for our pupils.
+Our key values; Safe, Ready and Respectful, support British values and are supported and modelled by all staff as a model of behaviour for our pupils.

 British values have been identified as: